-Contract Employees.Contract employees may resign their position without penalty at the end of any school year if written notice is received 45 days before the first day of instruction of the following school year.
-A written notice of resignation should be submitted to the the Superintendent.
-Contract employees may resign at any other time only with the approval of the superintendent or the board of trustees.
-Resignation without consent may result in disciplinary action by the State Board for Educator Certification (SBEC).
+Contract Employees.
+Contract Employees.
+Contract employees may resign their position without penalty at the end of any school year if written notice is received at least 45 days before the first day of instruction of the following school year.
+A written notice of resignation should be submitted to the superintendent or other persons designated by the board of trustees, which includes the